Helping out Toronto's Park Trees

-- assistance from LEAF and a small team of Young Urban Forest Leaders over a five-month period to:
+- Assistance from LEAF and a team of Young Urban Forest Leaders over a five-month period to:

 To be considered for this program, Park Groups must:

-- be an existing “Friends of” group or another well-organized group that is prepared to follow through on an Adopt-a-Park-Tree Program
+- Be an existing, well-organized group that is prepared to follow through on an Adopt-a-Park-Tree Program

-- be prepared to co-host a public Adopt-a-Park-Tree event between August and October to raise awareness about the program
+- Be committed to co-hosting a public event between August and September to raise awareness about the project

-- be willing to help publicly promote the Adopt-a-Park-Tree Program (social media, newsletter, booth at community events, etc.)
+- Be willing to help publicly promote the Adopt-a-Park-Tree Program, the planting of native trees and shrubs in the community and the events organized by the YUFL program throughout the season (social media, newsletter, booth at community events, etc.)

 Anyone can start an Adopt-a-Park-Tree program, and it can vary in size and formality.
 Each group will find its own level of organization and methods of implementation.
 The Adopt-a-Park-Tree Manual was developed by Park People and LEAF to help community groups across the city get started.
 The manual is free and can be viewed online!

 Inside this PDF you'll find all the information you need to get started with your own Adopt-A-Park-Tree Program, including information on:

 - Surveying your Site

 - Caring for Your Trees